michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 It makes to store 6 cost values.

 * cost_purchase (gross energy value + fees) - total purchase cost of this energy
-* cost_purchase_upshift - cost added on top of energy cost (tax for energy included if applicable)
+* cost_purchase_upshift - trading cost when purchasing
 * cost_purchase_energy - net cost of the this energy

 * cost_sale (gross energy value - fees) - total sale cost of this energy
-* cost_purchase_upshift - cost added on top of energy cost (tax for energy included if applicable)
+* cost_sale_upshift - trading cost when saling
-* cost_purchase_energy - net cost of the this energy
+* cost_sale_energy - net cost of the sold energy

 Not all of them are useful for every measured energy but a cost of storing them is neglible.
 There is always an option to create dedicated CAGGs for various needs.